thisiscam/klipper/docs/Load_Cell_Probe.md

 manufacturer.
 ADC chips are usually targeted at low noise environments, like battery powered devices.
 Sensor manufacturers suggested application notes generally assume a quiet power supply.
 Treat their suggested capacitor values as minimums.

-3D printers put huge amounts of noise onto the 5V bus and this can ruin the sensors accuracy.
+3D printers put huge amounts of noise onto the 5V bus and this can ruin the sensor's accuracy.
 Test the sensor on the board with a typical 3D printer power supply and active stepper drivers before deciding on smoothing capacitor sizes.

+### Grounding & Ground Planes
+These chips contain an analog component that is very vulnerable to noise and ESD.
+A large ground plane under the chip can help with noise.
+The board should have proper grounding back to the DC supply or earth is available.

 ### HX711 and HX717 Notes

 We know this sensor is popular because of its low cost and availability in the supply chain.
-However this is a sensor with several drawbacks.
+However, this is a sensor with several drawbacks.

 The HX71x sensors use bit bang communication which has a high overhead on the MCU.
 Using a sensor that communicates via SPI would save resources on the tool